-Honoring wishes and tailoring our hospice care to meet your needs is our top priority and we recognize the special needs of veterans.
+Honoring wishes and tailoring our hospice care to meet the needs of our veterans is our top priority and we recognize the special needs of veterans.

 - Thank veterans for their service to our country